Irfana M. Hashmi

 Biography

-Hashmi joined Whittier College in 2014, after completing her Ph.D. from the Joint Program in History and Middle Eastern and Islamic Studies at New York University.
+Irfana Hashmi joined Whittier College in 2014, after completing her Ph.D. from the Joint Program in History and Middle Eastern and Islamic Studies at New York University.
 Before coming to Whittier, she served as a Visiting Assistant Instructor in the Religion Program at Bard College.

-Hashmi’s scholarly work has been supported by a number of fellowships and grants, including a Fulbright-Hayes DDRA Fellowship, an American Research Center in Egypt (ARCE) Research Fellowship, and a Dolores Zohrab Liebmann Fellowship.
+Hashmi’s book project, The Social World of Islamic Learning, focuses on the social world of learning at al-Azhar in the sixteenth and seventeenth centuries.
+Her scholarly work has been supported by a number of fellowships and grants, including a National Endowment for the Humanities.
+Fulbright-Hayes DDRA Fellowship, an American Research Center in Egypt (ARCE) Research Fellowship, and a Dolores Zohrab Liebmann Fellowship.
 She is a member of the American Academy of Religion (AAR) and Middle Eastern Studies Association (MESA).
-She serves on the steering committee of the Material Islam Seminar at the AAR.
+She has served on the steering committee of the Material Islam Seminar at the AAR.